-For over 30 years our year-round environmental education center with a small working farm has been dedicated to connecting people with the land that enriches and sustains us all, and we do this through our school field trips, adult lectures, family programs, children’s classes, and our summer camp.
+For over 30 years our year-round environmental education center with a small working farm has been dedicated to On every acre, in all we do, we plant seeds for a lifetime of active engagement with the natural world, and we do this through our school field trips, adult lectures, family programs, children’s classes, and our summer camp.

 Our beautiful 102-acre property located in West Redding was once the home of our founder, actress Carmen Mathews.
 It provides us with an outstanding array of outdoor classrooms which include woodlands, wetlands, an evolving scrub and shrub area, a pollinator meadow, and rolling pastures.